-Our actions:

-- Well-being support for our pupils from our nurture lead and class staff (one to one/small group).
-All classes have self-regulation opportunities - Zones of Regulation and mindfulness activities are encouraged. - Speech and language support from our Elklan trained TA Years 1-4, NELI and WellComm in Reception. - Inclusion measures including free enrichment activities (clubs, workshops and trips), uniform, stationery and loans of technology.
-(2022-2023 100% take up, of children in receipt of PP, for an extra-curricular club or sports opportunity) - Knowing our pupils and their needs very well. - High quality PHSE teaching across whole school using Jigsaw scheme of work.
+- Our actions: - Well-being support for our pupils from our nurture lead and class staff (one to one/small group).
+All classes have self-regulation opportunities - Zones of Regulation and mindfulness activities are encouraged. - Speech and language support from our Elklan trained TA years 1-4, and WellComm in Reception. - Inclusion measures, including free enrichment activities (clubs, workshops and trips), uniform, stationery and loans of technology.
+(2023-2024 - 100% take up, of children in receipt of PP, for an extra-curricular club or sports opportunity) - Knowing our pupils and their needs very well. - High quality PSHE teaching across whole school using Jigsaw scheme of work. - Our Positive Behaviour policy, based on HfL's Therapeutic Thinking, is effectively and consistently applied throughout the whole school. - Success celebrated widely through weekly celebration assembly, house point trophy, class rewards, weekly class badges x4 and frequent positive reinforcement. - A wide range of pupil responsibilities in school, including house captains, sports leaders, health ambassadors, bronze ambassadors (planning sport opportunities), school council, Green Group, K club, red banders, Worship Group and charity fund raising. - Active promotion of our twelve Christian values.